Finding optimal server, please wait a second

 Does the tool extract embedded photos at their original resolution?

 The tool rasterizes each PDF page at the DPI you set; the page becomes a single image.
-Photos embedded inside the page are re-sampled to match that DPI, so a 600 DPI export keeps embedded photos closer to their source resolution than a 96 DPI export.
+Photos embedded inside the page are re-sampled to match that DPI, so a 300 DPI export keeps embedded photos closer to their source resolution than a 72 DPI export.
+The output resolution follows the source PDF page - the tool does not upscale beyond the detail the page already holds.
 To pull originals out unchanged, use a desktop tool that offers per-image extraction instead.

 What does this tool do?

-It rasterizes each page of the uploaded PDF into a separate PNG or JPG image at the output DPI you select (72, 150, or 300).
-Each page becomes one image file, packaged together so you can download them as a batch.
+It rasterizes each page of the uploaded PDF into a separate PNG or JPG image, packaged together so you can download them as a batch.

 What does this tool NOT do?